Jim Chalmers: Albanese government (2022–present)

-Labor was victorious in the 2022 Australian federal election, and two days later, Albanese had himself, Chalmers and three other senior Labor frontbenchers sworn in as an interim five-person government, with Chalmers becoming the Treasurer of Australia.
+Labor was victorious in the 2022 federal election, and two days later, Albanese had himself, Chalmers and three other senior Labor frontbenchers sworn in as an interim five-person government, with Chalmers becoming the Treasurer of Australia.
 He was also the interim Minister for Home Affairs until the full ministry was sworn in after the Quadrilateral Security Dialogue.
 In October 2022, Chalmers handed down his first budget.

 In May 2023, Chalmers handed down his second budget.
-After being initially predicted to deliver a surplus of over $4 billion, the budget ended up significantly exceeding expectations by delivering a surplus of $22.1 billion (equivalent to 0.9% of Australia's GDP); this is Australia's first budget surplus in 15 years, and the largest ever Australian budget surplus.
+After being initially predicted to deliver a surplus of over $4 billion, the budget ended up significantly exceeding expectations by delivering a surplus of $22.1 billion (equivalent to 0.9% of Australia's GDP); this was Australia's first budget surplus in 15 years, and the largest ever Australian budget surplus.
+In January 2024, Chalmers played a key role in championing the Albanese government's changes to the stage three tax cuts.
+Chalmers handed down his third budget in May 2024, which saw the government post a second consecutive surplus of $9.3 billion.
+He handed down the 2025 budget, which saw the budget return to a $42.1 billion deficit.
+The budget included a further $17 billion in personal income tax cuts for the lowest earners.
+During the 2025 federal election campaign, Chalmers participated in several debates with shadow treasurer Angus Taylor.

-In May 2024, Chalmers handed down his third budget, which saw the government post a second consecutive surplus of $9.3 billion.
+In 2026, Chalmers handed down the 2026 Australian federal budget.